Qian8988/Final-Project-Team-7/README.md

 ### Deliverable 2

 - Preliminary data pre-processing began with checking the dataset for any null values or missing data.
 We then recoded our dataset for wines with a quality score greater than or equal to 7; this creates a binary outcome that we can use for our various machine learning models.
-The "id" and "color" columns were removed because these values did not affect the outcome rating.
+The "id" and "color" columns were removed because these values did not affect the outcome rating.  (**all_models_EDA.ipynb**)
 - The features used in this model include the following:
 1 - fixed acidity,
 2 - volatile acidity,